rossbachp/awesome-container-tinkering/TOOLS.md

 [Presenterm](https://mfontanini.github.io/presenterm/) - "is a tool that allows you to create and deliver presentations directly from your terminal using markdown format."

 Presenterm supports images, animated GIFs, customizable themes, and code highlighting to enhance presentations.
 Presenterm also enables exporting presentations into PDF format and includes various other features for a streamlined, command-line-driven presentation experience.
 It's an ideal choice for developers and tech enthusiasts who prefer working in a terminal environment.

+### Marp

+[Marp](https://marp.app) (Markdown Presentation Ecosystem) is an open-source tool that allows you to create slide decks from Markdown files easily.
+It’s designed for developers and writers who prefer writing presentations in Markdown syntax instead of complex slide-building software.

+Key features of Marp include the ability to author slides using simple Markdown syntax, allowing you to create headings, lists, images, and code blocks with ease.
+It supports custom themes and styling through CSS, enabling you to personalize the look of your presentations.
+Marp offers multiple export options, including HTML, PDF, and PowerPoint formats.
+It also provides a live preview feature so you can see your slides rendered instantly as you edit.
+Additionally, Marp integrates seamlessly as a CLI tool, a VS Code extension, and a web application, making it flexible for different workflows.

+The [Marp CLI](https://github.com/marp-team/marp-cli) is a command-line interface for converting Marp Markdown files into various formats such as HTML, PDF, PowerPoint, and images.
+It also supports live preview and server modes.

+[Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) is an extension that enhances Visual Studio Code with Marp-specific features, allowing you to write and preview slide decks directly within the editor.

 ### Reveal.js